 How spammers and annoying callers got your number?

 - Through yellow, blue pages or phone directory.

 - People make searches on Google for numbers in certain areas to call through.

 - Social media platforms and other online mediums provide access to your number.

-- Randomly dial, sometimes your number could have been dialed at random for marketing or spamming purpose.
+- Randomly dial, sometimes, your number could have been dialed at random for marketing or spamming purposes.